5 Benefits of Low Impact Exercise

 What is Low-Impact Exercise?

-Cardio workouts like running, sprinting, HIIT training, and the like all place a lot of impact on your joints and can sometimes contribute to joint pain.
-High-impact exercises are great for building up muscle strength and agility, but the secret to high-impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
-Low-impact exercise, depending on the workout, can have little impact on your joints, which offers a ton of benefits as you get deeper into your fitness routine.
+Cardio workouts like running, sprinting, stair climber vs elliptical exercises, high intensity interval training (HIIT), and the like all place a lot of impact on your joints and can sometimes contribute to joint pain and joint discomfort.
+High impact exercises are great for building up muscle strength and agility, but the secret to high impact training is scheduling in low-impact activities and rest days to allow your body time to recover.
+Low-impact exercise, depending on the workout, can have little impact on your joints, especially in the lower body, which offers a ton of benefits as you get higher into your fitness level and deeper into your routine.

 Examples of Low-Impact Exercise

 Low-impact exercises, though, can also be the leading star of your intense workout routine.
-Many low-impact exercises offer the same benefits as their high-intensity exercise alternatives and can be practiced for longer periods.
-Activities like swimming, yoga, PiYo, and even some forms of strength training are low-impact.
-To experience the benefits of low-impact exercise, specifically cardio, you can walk, use the elliptical machine, climb the stair stepper, hop on a bike, or use the rowing machine.
+Many low-impact exercises offer the same benefits as their high intensity exercise alternatives and can be practiced for longer periods.
+Activities like swimming, water aerobics, yoga, PiYo, and even some forms of strength training are low-impact.
+To experience the benefits of low impact exercise, specifically cardio, you can walk, use the elliptical machine, climb the stair stepper, hop on a bike, or use the rowing machine.

 Benefits of Low-Impact Exercise